Terry Bickers: Paradise Estate, Cradle, Monkey 7 and others

-Within a week of leaving Levitation in 1993, Bickers teamed up with guitarist Clive Giblin (Alternative TV, Shock Headed Peters, Two Worlds Collide, Sol Invictus).
+After leaving Levitation in 1993, Bickers teamed up with guitarist Clive Giblin (Alternative TV, Shock Headed Peters, Two Worlds Collide, Sol Invictus).
 The duo formed a band called Paradise Estate, named after the Television Personalities' track as they were both fans.
 They spent about six weeks writing and recording the songs that would convince Warner Bros to sign Bickers, following which the pair drifted apart (with Giblin leaving the band).

-Bickers renamed the project Cradle and drafted in three new members.
-A year later, unhappy with the band, Bickers approached Giblin and asked him to rejoin Cradle (also recruiting former King Kurt drummer Daniel).
-This line up – together with Bickers' partner, singer Caroline Tree – spent the summer of 1994 locked away in a studio in Lincolnshire recording an album for Warner Bros.
-The band recorded almost 20 tracks in various forms (with fifteen finished and mixed) but this period was allegedly a difficult time for all concerned due to strong destructive external influences in several band members' personal lives.
-The end result was an album and single for Warner Bros, neither of which were released (although some copies of the single were pressed and reviewed in the music press).
-Once again Giblin jumped ship, and not long after Warner Bros dropped the band.
+Bickers renamed the project Cradle and drafted in former King Kurt and Dave Howard Singers drummer T. Daniel Howard.
+This line up – together with Bickers' partner, singer Caroline Tree – spent the summer of 1994 locked away in a studio in Lincolnshire recording an album for Warner Bros subsidiary label Blanco Y Negro.
+The end result was an album and single, neither of which were released (although some copies of the single were pressed and reviewed in the music press).
+Around this time Giblin departed, and not long after Warner Bros dropped the band.